 Do you need to buy the Boleto Touristico Cusco?

-What to pack for Cusco?
+What to Pack for Your Cusco Trip?

-- Warm jackets for men and for women.
+- Warm jackets for men and women.

 - A rain jacket